apache/beam/beam-site/_posts/2017-02-13-stateful-processing.md

 keys and windows are independent dimensions)

-You can provide the opportunity for parallelism by making sure that table has enough columns, either via many keys in few windows - for example, a globally windowed stateful computation keyed by user ID - or via many windows over few keys - for example, a fixed windowed stateful computation over a global key.
+You can provide the opportunity for parallelism by making sure that table has enough columns, either via:

+- Many keys in few windows for example, a globally windowed stateful computation keyed by user ID.
+- Many windows over few keys for example, a fixed windowed stateful computation over a global key.

 Caveat: all Beam runners today parallelize only over the key.

 Most often your mental model of state can be focused on only a single column of